 At least one staff member must be involved in every Sapsasa selection process.
 Selection is based on an elite level of ability and commitment during instruction in Physical Education lessons and during internal trials.

 The Principal has the ultimate selection decision, on advice from staff.

 The school will nominate the sports in a given year.
 This decision will remain with staff and relate to sports covered in Physical Education lessons, and the follow up selection for competition, if at an adequate level.
 It will also depend on the talent pool in any given sport that year.

-Students may participate in Cross Country, Touch and Athletics events and also nominate a maximum of two District team sports representing the school.
+Students may participate in Cross Country, Touch, and Athletics events and further nominate for a maximum of two District team sports representing the school.

 The Principal has the ultimate decision on appointment of coaches.

 Sapsasa has an equal playing time policy incorporated into all of its competitions, including Knock-Out Competitions.

 Managers/coaches will be held responsible for the behaviour of their players and spectators at all matches in this competition.
 To this end, copies of the Sapsasa Code of Behaviour are required to be distributed to the managers and coaches.

 A teacher, or a supervisor approved by the Principal, must accompany every selected school team.

 Teams for all sports will be selected on school grounds and at lunch time, or in Physical Education lessons.
 This means that no child can miss out by not hearing about a particular trial, or not being able to attend a session organised after school.